 Wednesday, May 11, 2016, 5 p.m.

 Presser Hall, Gaines Chapel

 Baccalaureate Vespers Reception

 Saturday, May 14, 2016, 11:30 a.m.-1 p.m.

 Letitia Pate Evans Hall, Main Dining Room and Terrace

 The commencement ceremony will be held in the college’s traditional location on the Presser Quad, the area bounded by Presser, Buttrick and Campbell.
 A canopy will be placed over the platform—the brick courtyard between Presser and Buttrick.
 While we anticipate lovely weather, the outdoor ceremony will proceed in light rain or drizzle.
 We encourage graduates and guests to bring umbrellas in case of light rain.
 No tickets are needed for the outdoor ceremony.

 In the event of severe weather conditions, the ceremony may be moved into Gaines Chapel.
 The decision to move to Gaines will be made by 6 a.m. on the day of the ceremony and announced by email.
 In the event that the ceremony is moved indoors, tickets will be required for entrance.
 Please note: Tickets are needed only in the event of severe weather.

 Rain Ticket Information

-Tickets will only be given to students who complete the Senior Survey.
+Tickets will only be given to students who complete the Ringing the Bell Survey.